Health & Safety

 4. Recognize early warning signs of dehydration.
 Dark yellow urine, loss of energy, dizziness, loss of coordination, muscle cramps, and headaches are all common warnings.

 5. Rehydrate as needed.
 How much you drink depends on your size and how hot it is during the run.
 A normal rule of thumb is to drink six to eight ounces of fluid (water or sports drink) every 15 minutes of exercise in the heat.
 By weighing in before and after a workout or run, you can determine exactly how much fluid is lost during your run.
 Remember: approximately a pint of fluid will replace one pound of weight loss during exercise.
 On a very hot day, you can increase your fluid intake as much as 25% from this formula.
+Pre-hydrate, drink to thirst, and again when you complete the race.

 6. If you have heart or respiratory condition, or you are on any medications, consult your doctor about running in the heat.
 Know your body and limitations.